camwick/Minesweeper-Solver/README.md

 The goal is not to achieve a competitive solver to achieve low time solves.
 This is just a fun project to challenge ourselves.
 We will be utilizing algorithms and pattern recognition to hopefully achieve a solve state.

-I am not opposed to creating our own minesweeper gui using Java Swing.

-Make sure to create a pull request before merging to main.
+Utlizes pattern recognition alogithms to brute solve Minesweeper boards.
+Good practice for graphs, linked lists, pixel management, tree search algorithms, and basic OOP practices.

 ## Working On:

-- bug fixes!
-  - more bug fixes
-- final edge cases we forgot about
+Project could be considered done at this stage.
+We've succesfully implemented a gui and enough pattern recognition algorithms to solve easy-evil minesweeper boards.
+Possible future implementations:
+- settings page for gui
+- progress bar for gui
-- GUI
+- multithreading

 ## Goals:

-- Solve no-guess boards on [minesweeper.online](https://minesweeper.online/)
+- Solve no-guess boards on [minesweeper.online](https://minesweeper.online/) ✅
-  - Might switch to [minesweeperonline.com](https://minesweeperonline.com/) due to bots being against minesweeper.online's rules
 - Automatically update board state ✅
 - Bot is capable of moving the mouse and clicking ✅
 - Basic minesweeper pattern recognition ✅
-- Advanced pattern recognition
+- Advanced pattern recognition ✅
+- gui ✅

 ## Rough Outline: